How are people supposed to pay April rent if they lost their jobs due to coronavirus?

 Millions of renters have lost their jobs or lost hours at work because of coronavirus-related business shutdowns—and for many, it isn’t clear how they’re going to pay rent on April 1.
 In some cities, eviction moratoriums mean that renters have temporary protection, though they’ll still be on the hook for paying back rent in the future, which will be difficult given their continued lack of income.
 In response to this obvious economic tension, some governments are facing the fact that rents are going to need stronger protections than simply owing three months of rent after three months of no income.

 The City of New York is considering allowing tenants to pay April rent using their security deposits, an idea championed by Ankur Jain, the founder of Kairos, a startup that helps tenants reduce the cost of security deposits.
 “April 1 is going to be the first major economic test of how people are going to fare in this new coronavirus world,” he says.
 “Unfortunately, the stimulus bill and everything else that they’re talking about, at best, will hit people’s bank accounts in 30 days.
 So we have this crisis where if renters can’t pay their rent on April 1, even if their state has an eviction [moratorium], they’re going to go into default with their landlord.
-It’s going to hit their credit score, their landlord with default with their mortgage bank.
+It’s going to hit their credit score.
+Their landlord will default with their mortgage bank.
 The domino effect is massive.”

 Jain argues that using security deposits can help fill the gap.
 “We were looking at this trying to figure out how in the world do you solve this in a quick enough way to address the upcoming month’s rent payment, to buy us 30 days to figure out how to stabilize the economy further,” he says.
 “There’s $45 billion sitting in the United States in security deposits right now.
 What better opportunity to put that money to work and actually help cover next month’s rent?
 Landlords generate their cash flow, renters get relief immediately, and don’t accrue any debt or liabilities over the next month.”
 Officials in New York City, including the mayor, have expressed support for the idea, which may quickly take effect.
 Jain is also in talks with other cities and states about doing the same thing.